Woutitit/woutitit.github.io/song-creation-routine.md

 ### Stage 2: Clean up
 At this point the project is such a mess that I get demotivated to try and work in it.
 So usually what I do now is start cleaning the project file up, I:
+- Make a new version of the project, suffix it "myProject_reorganized"
 - Delete all muted channel instruments
 - Delete all muted patterns, samples and automation clips
 - Delete muted/unused FX